mlc-ai/web-llm/site/index.md

 ## Chat Demo

-The chat demo is based on [vicuna-7b-v1.1](https://huggingface.co/lmsys/vicuna-7b-delta-v1.1) model and [RedPajama-INCITE-Chat-3B-v1](https://huggingface.co/togethercomputer/RedPajama-INCITE-Chat-3B-v1) model .
+The chat demo is based on [vicuna-7b-v1.1](https://huggingface.co/lmsys/vicuna-7b-delta-v1.1) model and [RedPajama-INCITE-Chat-3B-v1](https://huggingface.co/togethercomputer/RedPajama-INCITE-Chat-3B-v1) model.
 More model support are on the way.

 {% include llm_chat.html %}